One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Methodology

 We include conversation histories as implicit identity markers, both from real humans (\textbf{history-human}) and synthetic data (\textbf{history-llm}).
-We sample human-LLM conversations from the PRISM dataset which contains value-laden conversations \cite[][see Appendix~\ref{app:prism} for preprocessing details]{NEURIPS2024_be2e1b68} and LLM-generated synthetic conversations from the ImplicitPersona dataset \citep{truong-etal-2025-persona}, where LLMs were prompted with personas to simulate diverse writing styles.
+We sample human-LLM conversations from the PRISM dataset which contains value-laden conversations \cite[][see Appendix~\ref{app:prism} for preprocessing details]{NEURIPS2024_be2e1b68} and LLM-generated synthetic conversations from the PersonaMem-v2 dataset \citep{jiang2025personamemv2personalizedintelligencelearning}, where LLMs were prompted with personas to simulate user-LLM interaction histories.
 As with the names, we choose five conversations for each persona while controlling for the other two sociodemographic variables.
 We do not control for the content of the conversations, except that they do not include explicit mentions of sociodemographics.